macloo/python-beginners/week01/README.md

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in this folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.

-We start running simple expressions in the interpreter:
+We start running simple expressions and statements in the interpreter:

 ```python
 >>> fruit = 'apple'